 How NOT to be a Leader is the first in a series of “How NOT to Guides” for the newly minted leaders looking to avoid becoming the LOSER in the ivory tower, feared or hated by all, or veteran leaders who are looking in the rearview mirror and wondering where and why they ran off the road.
 Irreverent and hilarious, How NOT to be a Leader shines a big bright spotlight on the oh-so-common mistakes that many leaders make by plowing forward through life and business without taking the time to really consider the effect their leadership is having on others.

 We’ve all seen and heard the horror stories of bad leadership, and hopefully, many of us have been lucky enough to benefit from truly great leadership – either way, if it’s your turn at the top, How NOT to be a Leader will help you understand what you can do to be a better leader by first understanding what you should never, ever do… and if you are doing the “never ever,” why you should back up the truck, take another look at yourself and your leadership qualities and do the work and self-reflection needed to get back on track.
-To pre-order now click here.
+To purchase from Amazon click here.

 How NOT To Build A Great Team is the second in the series of “how-not-to” guides for leaders and managers, and like our first book, How (NOT) To Be A Leader, it is a quick-read collection of hilarious cautionary tales that we hope will help you avoid some of the more obvious speed bumps and traps along your leadership journey.
 This book covers the critical aspects of how NOT to build a great team: hiring and firing, team management, and leadership development.

 Unless you’re superman, you need a team if you want to get anything done.
 If you want to build a great team, “How NOT to Build a Great Team” will show you the top 24 things NOT to do to get there.
 To purchase from Amazon click here.